mhdsulaimantan/ETCH-A-SKETCH/README.md

 This project is to practice the DOM manipulation and Events in javaScript by creating a pretty neat toy for a portfolio. it is like a browser version of something between a sketchpad and an Etch-A-Sketch.

 ### Live Preview:
-The project was hosted online via heroku: [ETCH-A-SKETCH](https://ethe-a-sketch.herokuapp.com/)
+The project was hosted: [Here](https://mhdsulaimantan.gitgub.io/ETCH-A-SKETCH/)